What does your Cholesterol level Mean Australia

 Reduce Stress

 Stress management is also key when it comes to maintaining healthy cholesterol levels.
 Chronic stress can have negative effects on your heart health and contribute to elevated cholesterol levels.
-Find healthy ways to manage stress such as practicing mindfulness techniques, engaging in hobbies you enjoy, or seeking support from loved ones.
+Find healthy ways to manage stress, such as practising mindfulness techniques, engaging in hobbies you enjoy, or seeking support from loved ones.

 Meditation on a bed as stress relief